sandipsahoo2k2/my/articles/engineering/ds/bfs_dfs.md

     }
 }
 ```
+Above solution is timing out we can optmise it further by following this.

-Place two pointers l and r at the left and right ends of the input string s.
-Advance the pointers inward (i += 1, j -= 1) while the characters they're pointing to are equal.
-And when they're not, we'll have to explore the two options of removing the right or left characters separately.
+Place two pointers x and y at the left and right ends of the input string s.
+Advance the pointers inward (x += 1, y -= 1) when  they're not, we'll have to explore the two options of removing the right or left characters separately.

-Model this problem as graph traversal.
-Nodes are defined by the two pointers (i, j) placed at the end of the remaining substring, where s[i] != s[j].
+Now we can model this problem as graph traversal.
+Nodes are defined by the two pointers (x, y) placed at the end of the remaining substring, where s[x] != s[y].
 Edges correspond to deletion of a character.
-Two edges emerge from each node, corresponding to removing the i or the j index.
-The objective is to find a path with a length less than k to get to a node where i >= j.
+Two edges emerge from each node, corresponding to removing the x or the y index.
+The objective is to find a path with a length less than k to get to a node where x >= y.

 ```
 public boolean isValidPalindrome(String s, int k) {